gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Fire events before and after configuration of domain objects.
 - Allow task outputs to be used as inputs to rules. eg a `Report` produced by a task.
+- Integration with old DSL.
+- Enforcement of model element lifecycle (eg detect attempts to mutate a model element that has been closed).
+- Configure model elements on demand.
+- Native plugins: allow configuration of a default toolchain, without replacing the default toolchains. e.g. tweak `clang` without discarding `gcc`.
+- Error handling and reporting.
+- IDE integration.
+- Flesh out the JVM language plugins.

 # Spike